 4. Connect the SATA end of the adapter to a free SATA port on your computer’s motherboard.

-5. Close the case and turn the computer on and verify if your old hard drive has been successfully recognized.
+5. Close the case and turn the computer on to verify if your old hard drive has been successfully recognized.

-How to Get Data Off an Old Hard Drive
+Step 2: Get Files Off Old Hard Drive

 Follow these steps to get data off your old hard drive using Disk Drill:

-1. Download Disk Drill from its website and install it on the computer to which you’ve connected your old hard drive.install disk drill
+1. Download Disk Drill from its website and install it on the computer to which you’ve connected your old hard drive.disk drill 6 installation complete

-4. Review the found files and select the ones you want to recover.
+5. Review the found files and select the ones you want to recover.
 You can choose to see only existing (files that are currently present on the old hard drive) or only deleted (files that have been deleted from the old hard drive but can still be recovered) if you want to.
 Disk Drill’s file format filters and search feature make it easy to locate specific files.
+To quickly find photos, videos, or documents, use the file type filters on the left side of the screen.disk drill preview image

-5. Click the “Recover” button and choose a location on your new computer to save the recovered files.recover disk drill highlighted hard drive
+6. Click the Recover button and choose a location on your new computer to save the recovered files.
+Never save recovered files back to the same old hard drive as this could overwrite data you’re still trying to recover.disk drill recovery destination

 hard drive data recovery service